 The art of children was indeed a major source of inspiration for Miró, and whimsical creatures related in appearance to Woman Addressing the Public began to appear in his paintings and drawings in the 1920s.
 It was only after World War II, however, that he began to fashion little statuettes of similar figures, perhaps inspired by the surreal sculptures of his fellow countryman Picasso.
 Miró began to develop his ideas as sculpture at full scale in the 1950s and 1960s, in effect embarking on a second career as a sculptor expressly interested in art for public spaces.
 The female creature with arms outspread was his favorite sculptural subject, and Woman Addressing the Public is his grandest and ultimate statement of the theme.

 Figure Type: Human

 Materials used: Bronze

-Location: Entrance of Kimbell Art Museum, Fort Worth
+Location: Entrance of Kimbell Art Museum, Fort Worth, TX

 Please upload at least one photo of the sculpture and tell us a little about your impressions of the piece.
 Additional photos are always appreciated.